 In May 2018, the Youth Trust announced an exciting new partnership with the Allchurches Trust that will enable the work of the Young Leaders Award to expand nationally.
-Allchurches Trust awarded a grant of over half a million to the Youth Trust for the next three years to enable them to expand this work to schools across the whole country.
+Allchurches Trust awarded a grant of over half a million to the Youth Trust for the next three years to enable it to expand this work to schools across the whole country, not just in the northern province.

 Never before has it been so important for our young people, regardless of their background or faith, to discover the life skills of compassion, patience, self-control, gentleness and leadership.
 The Youth Trust is helping to raise a generation motivated by such virtues.
 Young people are the answer and have the potential to change our world for the betterArchbishop John Sentamu